 I know which I would rather have!

-If you are trying to keep the putter square throughout and don't want to see your putter going inside the line on the back and through stroke, then you're better off which a face balanced putter.
+If you have a straight-back-straight-through stroke or a very shallow arc to your stroke (usually if you are very tall and stand very upright and therefore close to the ball) and don't want to see your putter going inside the line on the back and through stroke, then you're better off which a face balanced putter.

 Which of these two methods is best?
 That's for you to decide - "different strokes for different folks", as the saying goes.

 The one thing that occurs to me is that the vast majority of the great champions since I started watching golf in 1988 used toe weighted models.
 In my memory only one player - Padraig Harrington - has won multiple major championships with a face balanced putter.
 There may be others (email me if you know different!) but he's the only one I know.

 Whichever you choose - I wish you all the luck on the greens!

 Nike Method 001A minimalist anser head that looks just a little lightweight.
 The roll is pure and the feel is good.